hbeni/fgcom-mumble/server/Readme.server.md

 ------------------
 - plain mumble murmur server instance; >= v1.4.0.

-Thats all to run a basic FGCom-mumble server.
+Thats enough to run a basic FGCom-mumble server.
 The *fgcom-mumble* plugin on each client handles everything else.

 More functionality like ATIS recordings come with serverside bots.
 To run those bots, you need to install additional components:

-- a lua >=5.1 interpreter (`apt-get install lua5.1 lua-bitop`)
+- a luajit 5.1 interpreter (`apt-get install luajit lua5.1 lua-bitop`)
   - lua mumble support (*mumble.so*) in lua include path (/usr/lib/x86_64-linux-gnu/lua/5.1/; compiled from [https://github.com/bkacjios/lua-mumble])